spantaleev/matrix-docker-ansible-deploy/docs/howto-server-delegation.md

 - ensure that you have a `_matrix._tcp` DNS SRV record for your base domain (`<your-domain>`) with a value of `10 0 8448 matrix.<your-domain>`

 - ensure that you are serving the Matrix Federation API (tcp/8448) with a certificate for `<your-domain>` (not `matrix.<your-domain>`!).
-Getting this certiface to the `matrix.<your-domain>` server may be complicated.
+Getting this certificate to the `matrix.<your-domain>` server may be complicated.
 The playbook's automatic SSL obtaining/renewal flow will likely not work and you'll need to copy certificates around manually.
 See below.

 ### Obtaining certificates